avaughn271/AdmixtureBayes/README.md

 1,19 2,18 3,17 2,18 2,18
 ```

 where the first line is the populations and the subsequent lines are the bi-allelic counts in each population for a number of SNPs.
 The first and second allele type has no meaning and can be chosen arbitrarily.
+The population names should only include letters and numbers (no spaces, dashes, underscores, etc.).

 ## Running AdmixtureBayes